foamdino/cooper/README.md

 * cleanup config file handling
 * add assertions where appropriate
-* work on simple exception callback
+* add some unit tests
 * capture method parameters
 * how to do method performance/timing